anilCSE/gaia/docs/gaia-tutorials/what-is-gaia.md

 order: 1
 -->

-# What is Gaia?
+# What is Aneka?

-`gaia` is the name of the Cosmos SDK application for the Cosmos Hub.
+`aneka` is the name of the Cosmos SDK application for the Cosmos Hub.
 It comes with 2 main entrypoints:

-- `gaiad`: The Gaia Daemon, runs a full-node of the `gaia` application.
+- `anekad`: The Aneka Daemon, runs a full-node of the `aneka` application.
-- `gaiacli`: The Gaia command-line interface, which enables interaction with a Gaia full-node.
+- `anekacli`: The Aneka command-line interface, which enables interaction with a Aneka full-node.

-`gaia` is built on the Cosmos SDK using the following modules:
+`aneka` is built on the Cosmos SDK using the following modules:

 - `x/auth`: Accounts and signatures.
 - `x/bank`: Token transfers.